 ssh firstname.lastname@example.org The authenticity of host '192.168.2.3 (192.168.2.3)' can't be established.
 RSA key fingerprint is 6f:93:e5:36:4f:54:ed:4b:9c:c8:c2:71:89:c1:58:f0.
 Are you sure you want to continue connecting (yes/no)? yes Warning: Permanently added '192.168.2.3' (RSA) to the list of known hosts.
 Password: type_password_here

-each jail has its own user accounts and service configuration.
-This means that you will need to repeat these steps for each jail that requires SSH access.
+Each jail has its own user accounts and service configuration.
+These steps must be repeated for each jail that requires SSH access.

 It is possible to give a FreeBSD jail access to an area of storage on the FreeNAS® system.
-This is useful if you install an application that stores a large amount of data or if an installed application needs access to the data stored on the FreeNAS® system.
-An example would be transmission, which stores torrents.
-The storage is added using the mount_nullfs(8) mechanism which links data that resides outside of the jail as a storage area within the jail.
+This is useful for applications that store a large amount of data or if an application in a jail needs access to the data stored on the FreeNAS® system.
+One example is transmission, which stores torrents.
+The storage is added using the mount_nullfs(8) mechanism, which links data that resides outside of the jail as a storage area within the jail.

-- Source: is the directory or dataset on the FreeNAS® system you would like to gain access to from the jail.
+- Source: is the directory or dataset on the FreeNAS® system which will be accessed by the jail.
 This directory must reside outside of the volume or dataset being used by the jail.
-This is why it is recommended to create a separate dataset to store jails, so that the dataset holding the jails will always be separate from any datasets used for storage on the FreeNAS® system.
+This is why it is recommended to create a separate dataset to store jails, so the dataset holding the jails is always separate from any datasets used for storage on the FreeNAS® system.

-When you are adding storage, it is typically because the user and group account associated with an application installed inside of a jail needs to access data stored on the FreeNAS® system.
-Before selecting the “Source”, it is important to first ensure that the permissions of the selected directory or dataset grant permission to the user/group account inside of the jail.
-This is typically not the default, as the users and groups created inside of a jail are totally separate from the users and groups of the FreeNAS® system.
+Storage is typically added because the user and group account associated with an application installed inside of a jail needs to access data stored on the FreeNAS® system.
+Before selecting the Source, it is important to first ensure that the permissions of the selected directory or dataset grant permission to the user/group account inside of the jail.
+This is not the default, as the users and groups created inside of a jail are totally separate from the users and groups of the FreeNAS® system.

 /etc/passwd(to find the user account) and

-- On the FreeNAS® system, create a user account and group account to match the name of the user and group used by the application in the jail.
+On the FreeNAS® system, create a user account and group account that match the user and group names used by the application in the jail.

-- On the FreeNAS® system, determine if you want the jail to have access to existing data or if you want to set aside an area of storage for the jail to use.
+Decide whether the jail should have access to existing data or if a new area of storage will be set aside for the jail to use.

-- If the jail should access existing data, edit the permissions of the volume or dataset so that the user and group account has the desired read and write access.
-If multiple applications or jails are to have access to the same data, you will need to create a separate group and add each needed user account to that group.
+If the jail will access existing data, edit the permissions of the volume or dataset so the user and group accounts have the desired read and write access.
+If multiple applications or jails are to have access to the same data, create a new group and add each needed user account to that group.

-- If you are instead setting aside an area of storage for that jail (or individual application), create a dataset.
-Then, edit the permissions of that dataset so that the user and group account has the desired read and write access.
+If an area of storage is being set aside for that jail or individual application, create a dataset.
+Edit the permissions of that dataset so the user and group account has the desired read and write access.

-If you wish to prevent writes to the storage, check the box “Read-Only”.
+To prevent writes to the storage, check the box Read-Only.

-Once a storage has been added, it will be added to the tree under the specified jail.
-In the example shown in Figure 13.2d, a dataset named
+under the specified jail.
+In the example shown in

 /usr/local/test.
 The user has clicked this

-By default, the storage is mounted as it is created.
-To unmount the storage, uncheck its “Mounted?” box.
+Storage is normally mounted as it is created.
+To unmount the storage, uncheck the Mounted? box.

-a mounted dataset will not automatically mount any of its child datasets.
-While the child datasets may appear browsable inside the jail, any changes will not be visible.
-Since each dataset is considered to be its own filesystem, each child dataset must have its own mount point, meaning that you need to create a separate storage for any child datasets which need to be mounted.
+A mounted dataset will not automatically mount any of its child datasets.
+While the child datasets may appear to be browsable inside the jail, any changes will not be visible.
+Since each dataset is considered to be its own filesystem, each child dataset must have its own mount point, so separate storage must be created for any child datasets which need to be mounted.

-it is important to realize that an added storage is really just a pointer to the selected storage directory on the FreeNAS® system.
-It does not create a copy of that data within the jail.
-This means that if you delete any files from the “Destination” directory located in the jail, you are really deleting those files from the “Source” directory located on the FreeNAS® system.
-However, if you delete the storage, you are only deleting the pointer, not the data itself.
+It is important to realize that added storage is really just a pointer to the selected storage directory on the FreeNAS® system.
+It does not copy that data to the jail.
+Files that are deleted from the Destination directory in the jail are really deleted from the Source directory on the FreeNAS® system.
+However, removing the jail storage entry only removes the pointer, leaving the data intact but not accessible from the jail.

 13.2.2.
 Installing FreeBSD Packages¶

 The quickest and easiest way to install software inside the jail is to install a FreeBSD package.
-A FreeBSD package is pre-compiled, meaning that it contains all the binaries and dependencies required for the software to run on a FreeBSD system.
+FreeBSD packages are pre-compiled.
+They contains all the binaries and a list of dependencies required for the software to run on a FreeBSD system.

-A lot of software has been ported to FreeBSD (currently over 24,000 applications) and most of that software is available as a package.
-One way to find FreeBSD software is to use the searchbar at FreshPorts.org.
+A huge amount of software has been ported to FreeBSD, currently over 24,000 applications, and most of that software is available as a package.
+One way to find FreeBSD software is to use the search bar at FreshPorts.org.

-Once you have located the name of the package you would like to install, use the pkg install command to install it.
+After finding the name of the desired package, use the pkg install command to install it.
 For example, to install the audiotag package, use this command:

 pkg install audiotag